Refrigerated Centrifuge (RC) - 07.15.14

-The centrifuge was designed to be capable of maintaining a rotor chamber temperature to +4 degrees C, with selectable set points in increments of 1 degree C (percent error is +2 to -4 degrees C).
+The centrifuge was designed to be capable of maintaining a rotor chamber temperature to +4 degrees C, with selectable set points in increments of 1 degree C (within a tolerance of +2 to -4 degrees C).
 However, due to an anomaly, the RC does not currently have the ability to refrigerate on orbit.

 - Crewmembers balance and insert sample tubes into adapters installed in the approximately sized RC rotor.

-- After the samples are inserted, the RC door is closed, and the crewmember selects the parameters (speed, time and temperature) at which the samples should be centrifuged.
+- After the samples are inserted, the RC door is closed and the crewmember selects the parameters (speed, time and temperature) at which the samples should be centrifuged.
 Parameters are determined by each experiment to meet the science requirements of that investigation.

-- Following completion of the centrifuge session, the sample tubes are removed from the RC and stored per the experiment protocol.
+- Following completion of centrifugation, the sample tubes are removed from the RC and stored per the experiment protocol.